 To get to the heart of the matter: Who should you ask to write your recommendation letters?
 Is there a "better" choice to ask to write your letter, or does the quality of the recommendation and how your described traits fit your intended degree matter most of all?

 Sadly, there's no straightforward answer to this frequently asked question.
 It depends on the institution, program, person and how familiar they are with your abilities.
 Ultimately, you need to convince the Admissions Team that you belong in this program, that you will succeed in the program and after, taking what you've learned and applying it in innovative ways in your company and community after graduating.

-If you’re joining an MBA program, then a current manager or former employer can likely attest to the skills applicable in a business program.
-For the Online MBA program at Santa Clara University, students are encouraged to submit references who can attest to their business prowess.
-With that being said, professional references emphasize your proficiency in the workplace, and a current or former supervisor’s strong words in your favor can go a long way.
+If you're applying to a graduate business program, then a current manager or former employer can likely attest to your proficiency in the applicable skills.
+Professional references who can attest to your business prowess and emphasize your proficiency in the workplace can go a long way.

 And if you can't think of someone at the management level, consider your current or former colleagues and work associates as potential references as well, since they know your professional capabilities as well as your personality and demeanor as a team member and leader in the workplace.

 But don't worry if you cannot think of professional references right away.
 Think about your educational background—were there any particularly influential instructors you had during your undergraduate career?
 Is there any university faculty member you've stayed in touch with?
 Do they have connections at or ties to the university you're applying to?

 Consider asking someone from your academic past to serve as a reference as well, since they know your abilities as a student, which speaks to your ability to complete the program successfully.

 Regardless of who you decide upon as a reference, they should be contacted well in advance.
 Don't blindside your esteemed colleague, former professor, mentor, or manager with a request before first asking them if they would mind supplying you with a recommendation.